mediaopt/paypal-commercetools-connector/docs/PayPal.md

 ### 3. CaptureOrder

 Capture an order.
-The Order Id will be read from the payment object.
+If not provided the Order Id will be read from the payment object.

+#### Connector workflow
+1. The connector receives the request that includes:
+   - order_id(optional) - the order id to be captured.
+   - any other data that match [PayPal Capture Order body specification](https://developer.paypal.com/docs/api/orders/v2/#orders_capture).
+2. If not provided in the request the order_id will be read from the payment object and PayPal api Captrure Order will be triggered with the id and any other passed data.
+3. The connector adds a transaction the commercetools payment object.
+Transaction data depend on the PayPal response.

 ***Endpoint:***